glic3rinu/passlib/docs/lib/passlib.hash.md5_crypt.rst

 18. Encode the resulting 16 byte string into a 22 character :mod:`hash 64 <passlib.utils.h64.encode_bytes>`-encoded string
     (the 2 msb bits encoded by the last hash64 character are used as 0 padding).
+    This results in the portion of the md5 crypt hash string referred to as ``{checksum}`` in the format section.

 Security Issues
 ===============